awsdocs/aws-greengrass-developer-guide/doc_source/gg-discover-api.md

 # Greengrass Discovery RESTful API<a name="gg-discover-api"></a>

 All devices that communicate with an AWS IoT Greengrass core must be a member of a Greengrass group\.
-Each group must have an AWS IoT Greengrass core\.
-The Discovery API enables devices to retrieve information required to connect to an AWS IoT Greengrass core that is in the same Greengrass group as the device\.
-When a device first comes online, it can connect to the AWS IoT Greengrass cloud service and use the Discovery API to find:
+Each group must have a Greengrass core\.
+The Discovery API enables devices to retrieve information required to connect to a Greengrass core that is in the same Greengrass group as the device\.
+When a device first comes online, it can connect to the AWS IoT Greengrass service and use the Discovery API to find:
 + The group to which it belongs\.
 A device can be a member of up to 10 groups\.
-+ The IP address and port for the AWS IoT Greengrass core in the group\.
++ The IP address and port for the Greengrass core in the group\.
-+ The group CA certificate, which can be used to authenticate the AWS IoT Greengrass core device\.
++ The group CA certificate, which can be used to authenticate the Greengrass core device\.

+**Note**
+Devices can also use the AWS IoT Device SDKs to discover connectivity information for a Greengrass core\.
+For more information, see [AWS IoT Device SDK](what-is-gg.md#iot-device-sdk)\.

 To use this API, send HTTP requests to the Discovery API endpoint\.
 For example: